YiHsiu7893/RSNA_Anomaly_Detection/BiGAN/README.md

 python plot_heatmap.py
 ```

-The result will be saved at `data/visCXR/heatmap`.
+Heatmap will be saved at `data/visCXR/heatmap`.